bradwood/docker-backup-gpg-s3/README.md

 Why should you encrypt your private files before uploading them on S3?
 Because nobody respects privacy these days.

+# Notes regarding bradwood's fork
+I've made the following changes:
+- Added the ability to back up multiple volumes in one pass -- these all need to be mounted under `/backup`
+- Added stopping of containers prior to backups.
+This relies on the container's name and the volume's name being related such that a regex match can make the link.
+If a container is called `container` then the associated volume must be called `container-data` in order for `container` to be stopped prior to backup.
+It is of course started again straight after.
+If there is no regex-matchable container for a given directory off `/backup/` then this is backed up in the normal fashion without regard to stopping or starting anything
+- As a result of the above changes, the concept of `APP_NAME` is now redundant and has been removed.
+- Added checks for environment variables at run time.
+It will fail if these are missing

 # Quick Start